averms/base16-vim/README.md

 # Base16 Vim Minimal

-a-vrma's fork of the Base16 Vim template.
+My fork of the Base16 Vim template.
 This fork has a number of
 improvements:

 - Faster because it uses the actual Vim commands rather than defined